Julian-adv/WildDivide/README.md

-# WildDivide
+# Wildcard Divide

 ComfyUI custom node that specifies wildcard prompts for multiple regions

 ![screenshot](docs/screenshot.png)
 The above workflow is [docs/example.json](docs/example.json).

-## Wildcard Encode (divided)
+## Wildcard Divide Node

-It has the same syntax as [Impact Pack Wildcards](https://github.com/ltdrdata/ComfyUI-extension-tutorials/blob/Main/ComfyUI-Impact-Pack/tutorial/ImpactWildcard.md).
+This node incorporates the syntax of [Impact Pack Wildcards](https://github.com/ltdrdata/ComfyUI-extension-tutorials/blob/Main/ComfyUI-Impact-Pack/tutorial/ImpactWildcard.md) while introducing additional syntactical features.
-In addition, it supports the following syntax

-### Child selection weight
+### Weighted Child Selection

-If you write a number at the beginning, that number becomes the weight to select that line.
+You can assign selection weights to options by prefixing them with a numerical value.
+This number determines the likelihood of that particular option being chosen.

 ```yaml
 hair: